 There is no better way to recognize, remove and prevent AZORult Spyware than to use anti-malware software from GridinSoft.
 Here is my short review about it:

-When setup file has finished downloading, double-click on the install-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.
+When the setup file has finished downloading, double-click on the install-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.

 GridinSoft Anti-Malware will automatically start scanning your computer for AZORult infections and other malicious programs.
 This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.

-When the scan has completed, you will see the list of infections that GridinSoft Anti-Malware has detected.
-To remove them click on the “Clean Now” button in right corner.
+When the scan has been completed, you will see the list of infections that GridinSoft Anti-Malware has detected.
+To remove them click on the “Clean Now” button in the right corner.

 You can always ask me in the comments to get help.
 Good luck!